Manoj-nathwani/bootstrap5-utilities-for-bootstrap3/README.md

 ## 📦 What's Included

 - `bootstrap5-utilities.css` - Complete set of Bootstrap 5 utility classes safe for use with Bootstrap 3
+- `bootstrap5-utilities.min.css` - Minified version for production use
 - `README.md` - This documentation file

 ## ✨ Key Features